liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 Numeric
 : Users enter numeric data (integers or decimals) into numeric fields.
 Non-number input is not accepted.
-For example, configure a numeric field that accepts integers to ask users how many pets they have.
+For example, configure a numeric field that accepts integers to ask Users how many pets they have.

 ![Figure 9: A numeric field.](../images/forms-numeric.png)